SysKitTeam/docs-spdockit/product-updates/spdockit-9-release-note.md

 ---
-title: SPDocKit 9 — Release Note
-description: >-
-  This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit 9.
+description: This article describes the new features, improvements, and bug fixes that are delivered in SPDocKit 9.
-author: Igor Mesarić
-date: 05/02/2019
 ---

 # SPDocKit 9